 At the Gion store of Tawaraya Yoshitomi, traditional sweets shop founded in 1755, limited editions of “Maiko-chan bonbons”, kimonos and hairpin shaped sweets are available.
 They make a great souvenir for those who like cute and sweet things.

 3.Oil for hair at Kazurasei Camellia Oi

 The blessings of golden nature!
-Kazurasei Camellia Oil is a natural blessing of Goto Islands in Kyushu where endowed with abundant nature.
+Kazurasei Camellia Oil is a natural blessing of the Goto Islands in Kyushu that was endowed with abundant nature.

 In addition, oleic acid is particularly resistant to oxidation compared with other types of oil.
 So, you can use it with peace in mind every morning and evening.

 Yojiya’s famous oil-blotting facial paper was created by the wisdom of women in Kyoto.
 It was first released in the 1920s, and its outstanding performance to absorb excess sebum without removing makeup has gained an excellent reputation among women working in geisha districts as well as stage and screen actors of Kyoto.